Bank transfer 2025: explain and review

 The time required for the arrival of demand drafts and mail transfers varies depending on factors such as distance and flight schedules.
 On the contrary, telegraphic transfers eliminate postal transit time and reduce the risks of loss and forgery.
 Despite having higher fees, telegraphic transfers remain the primary method of international remittance.

-What are the advantages of bank remittances?
+What are the advantages of bank transfer?

 Secure and convenient